wp-plugins/just-writing/readme.txt

 And there's more!

+	* Option to remove the fade effect and keep the toolbar visiable
+	* Option to hide the border on the title/body areas
+	* Option to hide the word count
-	* Adds a Preview button to the right of the Save button
+	* Adds an optional Preview button to the right of the Save button
 	* Moves the exit link to the right of the new Preview button as a real button
 	* Re-orders the button list to make more sense
 	* Per-user preferences for enabling Just Writing
 	* Per-user preferences for which buttons to display
+	* Option to start in DFWM for new posts
+	* Option to start in DFWM when editing posts
+	* 'lighter' border option for title/body area
+	* Option to disable editor mode bar.

 This code is released under the GPL v2, see license.txt for details.